Cornell Community Centre & Library: Swimming facility

+Cornell's 8 lane swimming and shallow water pools.
+The yellow water slide can be seen in the background.

-Cornell includes three different pool areas.
-The 8-lane 25 meter lap pool, therapeutic pool, water slide, splash pad area, and shallow water pool.
+Cornell Community Centre has three different pools.
+There is an 8-lane 25 meter pool, therapeutic pool, water slide, splash pad area, and shallow water pool.
 Many swimming competitions are held at this facility, including teams from all over the GTA.
 Pool rentals are also available for parties or private uses.
 There is an upper level open air observation deck.